 Q. Will this diet win any nutrition awards?

-I will not repent my wicked ways.
+But I will not repent my wicked ways.
 This has been the epitome of doing “whatever works for you.”
-It was in a sense a ruthless tactic.
 I had learned that I was my own worst enemy, and to beat me I would in some way have to join me — to let part of myself have what it wanted, while still being hungry over all.

 Is it sustainable?
-It’s too soon to say, but I planned for that as well.
-I will now count calories more diligently than I did when I was deprived.
+Yes!
+I planned for that as well.
+I will now count calories more diligently than I did when I was depriving myself more harshly.
 My guess is that it will be a lot easier to count calories when I’m allowed to have more of them.
 An aggressive exercise plan is underway too — also easier when eating more.

 And there will be beer, of course.
 But the beer calories will get counted.